Funded PhD Studentship: Healthcare Data Analytics and Text Mining

 The successful student will have the chance of working in a very dynamic academic research environment offered by the world class UK Farr Institute of Health Informatics Research (http://www.farrinstitute.org/).
 We make up one part of this Institute – CIPHER (The Centre for Improvement in Population Health through E-records Research): http://www.swansea.ac.uk/medicine/research/patientpopulationhealthandinformatics/ehealth-and-informatics-research/

 You will be supervised by Professor Ronan Lyons, Dr Shang-Ming Zhou and Mr Phil Davies.

-The successful candidate is expected to start their PhD scholarship in January 2017.
+The successful candidate is expected to start their PhD scholarship in July or October 2017.

 Applicants should have a minimum of a 2.1 undergraduate degree and/or a Master's degree (or equivalent qualification) in Computer Science, Computational Linguistics, Computing, Data science, Statistics, Epidemiology, Health informatics, Medical Informatics, Bioinformatics, or any other related areas.